yyeeeeeeeeee/Spring-Boot-Shopping-Cart-Web-App-Deployment/README.md

 #### 6. Install Jenkins:

-   sudo apt-get install -y jenkins
+   sudo apt-get install -y Jenkins

 #### 7. Start and enable Jenkins:

-   sudo systemctl start jenkins
+   sudo systemctl start Jenkins
-   sudo systemctl enable jenkins
+   sudo systemctl enable Jenkins

 #### 8. Access Jenkins:

    - Open a web browser and go to http://your_server_ip_or_domain:8080.
    - You will see a page asking for the initial admin password.
-Retrieve it using: sudo cat /var/lib/jenkins/secrets/initialAdminPassword
+Retrieve it using: sudo cat /var/lib/Jenkins/secrets/initialAdminPassword
-   - Enter the password, install suggested plugins, and create your firstadmin user. or follow this official document link: https://www.jenkins.io/doc/book/installing/linux/#debianubuntu
+   - Enter the password, install suggested plugins, and create your firstadmin user. or follow this official document link: https://www.Jenkins.io/doc/book/installing/linux/#debianubuntu

 ### SonarQube Setup: